uri-library-data-services/iassist-preview/content/blog/happy-40th-birthday-uk-data-archive.md

 > The breakthrough came in the 1970s with the acquisition of data
 > collected in large government surveys including the General Household
 > Survey, the Labour Force Survey, and the Family Expenditure Survey.
-> Since then, the Archive\'s holdings have grown from strength to
+> Since then, the Archive's holdings have grown from strength to
 > strength and its data are in high demand both nationally and
-> internationally.\"
+> internationally."

 The Archive staff produced a booklet for the occasion, which is mirrored in a content-rich anniversary website here